An expedition to Raja

 • Witness giant leatherbacks nest on some incredibly remote beaches

-• Swim with whale sharks
+• Swim with whale sharks and manta rays

 • Visit a ground-breaking green sea turtle conservation project